ahpohl/Xiaomi-Temp-Humidity-Monitor/README.md

 * Xiaomi Mi Temperature and Humidity Monitor 2 (LYWSD03MMC and others)
 * ESP32 NODEMCU Module WiFi Development Board
-* Raspberry Pi (recommended at least Pi 2) or any other SBC such as Hardkernel Odroid C2/C4
+* Raspberry Pi (recommended at least Pi 3 with 64 bit version of Raspberry Pi OS) or any other SBC such as Hardkernel Odroid C2/C4

 ## Software